Our Beliefs

 United

-Church celebrates the marriage of
+celebrates the marriage of

 General

-Council—the governing council of The United Church of
+governing council of The United Church of

-Canada—makes some decisions about marriage, and local United
+Canada—makes some decisions about marriage, and

-Church congregations make other decisions.
-This reflects the wisdom
+decisions.
+This reflects the wisdom that some

-made locally.
-Our denomination has followed this wisdom since our
+are best made locally.
+Our denomination has followed

-founding in 1925.
+this wisdom since our founding in 1925.

 Marriages

-council.
-This means that while General Council welcomes same-sex
+while General Council welcomes same-sex marriage, it

-Congregations develop their own marriage policy and practices.
+marriage policy and practices.

 Multi-faith